SebastianGlavind/SebastianGlavind.github.io/_pages/about.md

 **Ongoing projects**

 * *Discrepancy modeling*:
-This project is undertaken jointly with Department of Mechanical Engineering, Technical University of Denmark (DTU Mechanical Engineering) and has until now mainly focused on discrepancy modeling related to Morrison’s equation based on measurements of forces on a cylindrical body under different turbulence intensities, but the project is just getting started, and more interesting work will follow.
+This project is undertaken jointly by Department of Mechanical Engineering, Technical University of Denmark (DTU) and Department of the Built Environment (Build), Aalborg University (AAU), and it has until now mainly focused on discrepancy modeling related to Morrison’s equation based on measurements of forces on a cylindrical body under different turbulence intensities, but the project is just getting started, and more interesting work will follow.

 * *InnoSHM*:
-Innovative Structural Health Monitoring and risk-informed structural integrity management (InnoSHM) is a joint project with, among others, industrial partners TOTAL E&P Denmark and RAMBØLL Denmark, and DTU Civil Engineering.
+Innovative Structural Health Monitoring and risk-informed structural integrity management (InnoSHM) is a joint project between TOTAL E&P Denmark, RAMBØLL Denmark, Brincker Monitoring, DTU Civil Engineering, and AAU Build.
 The project focuses on devising a structural health monitoring campaign for offshore structures, where special attention is given to damage feature design, e.g., identification of potential indicators for different failures in offshore structures, feature selection, and data fusion and normalization.

 * *VALID*:
-Verification through Accelerated testing Loading to Improved wave energy Designs (VALID) is a joint project with, among others, industrial partners WAVEPISTON, AQUATERA, and CORPOWER OCEAN AB, and Technical University of Delft, Netherlands.
+Verification through Accelerated testing Loading to Improved wave energy Designs (VALID) is a joint project between, among others, WAVEPISTON, AQUATERA, and CORPOWER OCEAN AB, Technical University of Delft, and AAU Build.
 The main objective of the project is to de-risk the wave energy converter (WEC) design process, in terms of reliability and survivability, through development and validation of a new platform (and associated techniques) for accelerated hybrid testing of critical components and subsystems that can be used across the entire wave energy sector.

 * *Corrosion and fatigue of offshore structures*:
-This project is undertaken jointly with industrial partner TOTAL E&P Denmark, and several departments at DTU, i.e., DTU Civil Engineering, DTU Mechanical Engineering, DTU Wind Energy.
+This project is undertaken jointly by TOTAL E&P Denmark, several departments at DTU, i.e., Civil Engineering, Mechanical Engineering, Wind Energy, and AAU Build.
 The purpose of the project is to provide insight on the fatigue performance of modern materials, welds, and structures for offshore applications and, through model development and a general reduction of model uncertainties, to enable more reliable and cost-efficient fatigue design, maintenance, and repair.

-* *Structural health management for offshore wind turbine farms (knowledge transfer project; Energy Cluster Denmark)*:
-This project is undertaken jointly with industrial partners LIC Engineering, Vattenfall Vindkraft, and MATRISK Gmbh, and the Danish Center for Risk and Safety Management, Aalborg University.
-The purpose of the project is the knowledge transfer of present best practice on risk-informed inspection and maintenance planning, and digital twin technology from the offshore oil and gas industry to the offshore wind industry.
+* *STROWIN*:
+...
+(STROWIN) is a joint project between LIC Engineering, MATRISK Gmbh, and AAU Build. ...

 **Selected, completed projects**

+* *Structural health management for offshore wind turbine farms (knowledge transfer project for Energy Cluster Denmark)*, LIC Engineering, Vattenfall Vindkraft, and MATRISK Gmbh, and Aalborg University, 2021.

 * *Information-consistent systems modeling and analysis - with applications in offshore engineering*, PhD thesis, Aalborg University, 2021.

 * *Vibration-based identification of mass changes using statistical learning theory*, MSc thesis, Aarhus University, 2016.